-An assessment of the acoustic impact of the proposed Leaford Solar Farm and associated battery storage facilities has been undertaken.
-The results show that noise levels resulting from the operation of the site will generally be low in the context of relevant assessment criteria (i.e. BS 4142, BS 8233 and that provided by the World Health Organisation) and can be considered 'present and not intrusive' in terms of government policy and guidance provided within the NPSE & NPPG.
+An acoustic assessment of the proposed Leaford Solar Farm and associated battery storage facilities has been undertaken.
+The results show that sound levels resulting from the operation of the site will be low in the context of relevant assessment criteria (i.e. BS 4142, BS 8233 and that provided by the World Health Organisation), can be considered 'present and not intrusive' in terms of government policy and guidance provided within the NPSE & NPPG and no significant effects are anticipated as a result.